alan-turing-institute/python-project-template/README.md

 # Template for Python projects

-This simple template is designed to help you get started with a new Python project.
+This setuptools-based template is designed to help you get started with a new Python project, or migrate an existing codebase.
 It includes:

 - The recommended `src/` layout for a Python package
 - A pre-configured `pyproject.toml` that controls your project metadata